hyeonseong1/Iterative-Offline-to-Online-Reinforcement-Learning/exp_on_flycraft/README.md

 # Experiments on Fly-craft
-Note: This code has memory leak issue.
+**Note**: This code has memory leak issue.
 We recommend to run the code on 256GiB RAM or more.

 ## Generate Demonstrations